 The Paris fashion museum, La Galerie Dior, is a stunner.
 Visually it hits all the high notes but it’s the unexpected emotional impact that will leave you dazzled.

-Location: 11 rue François Ier, Paris 8ème – right around the corner from the flagship Christian Dior store at 30 avenue Montaigne
+La Galerie Dior Location: 11 rue François Ier, Paris 8e – right around the corner from the flagship Christian Dior Store, 30 Avenue Montaigne

-Café Dior located inside La Galerie Dior (at the end of the exhibitions) is open from 11:30 to 6:30
+Is there a restaurant in the Galerie Dior?
+Yes.
+The Café Dior (the Dior Café Paris) is located inside La Galerie Dior (at the end of the exhibitions) and is open from 11:30 to 6:30.

 Until next time,